Codex Sabaiticus: Sabaiticus 232

 Sabaiticus 232 contains commentaries on the Gospel of Matthew by a number of writers: Origen, Theodore of Heraclea, Eusebius of Caesarea, John Chrysostom, Cyril of Alexandria, Severus of Antioch, Theodore of Mopsuestia, Gregory of Nyssa, and Photios I of Constantinople.

 This volume is a codex mostly of parchment, with a few pages of linen paper, consisting of 240 folios.
 In the 15th century it was preserved in the Monastery of St. Gerasimus.

 Sabaiticus 242

 Sabaiticus 242 is a 10th-century manuscript that contains a hagiography of the 4th century Christian martyr named Athenogenes of Pedachtoë, attributed to Anysius.

 Sabaiticus 259

 Sabaiticus 259 is a manuscript of the 11th century containing Christian apocryphal books.
-It was discovered in Saint Catherine's Monastery on Mount Sinai.
+According to writing in the codex (sometimes since copied over, yet still legible), it was commissioned by a kouboukleisios named Basil on Valva on the island of Cyprus.
+It was copied by a monk named Gerasimos in 1089 or 1090 according to the date of the colophon.
+At some point, it moved to the monastery of St. Nikolaos in Akrotiri, and then to Saint Gerasimos Monastery in Palestine (unrelated to the original copier).
+From there, it went to the Church of the Holy Sepulchre and then to the Monastery of Mar Saba from where it would get its modern name.
+Like many other such manuscripts from Mar Saba, it is now held at the library of the Greek Patriarchate of Jerusalem.

-It is the oldest known manuscript containing the complete Infancy Gospel of Thomas (a fragmentary version from the 4th or 5th century also exists), and contains a version of the story likely dating to a period some time between the 4th and 7th centuries CE.
-This codex also contains a unique recension of the Infancy Gospel (variant "Gs") not found in other manuscripts.
+It is the oldest known manuscript containing a full version of the Greek Infancy Gospel of Thomas (a fragmentary version from the 4th or 5th century also exists).
+It contains a version of the story likely dating to a period some time between the 4th and 7th centuries CE.
+This version is classified as its own unique recension, called "Greek S" or "Gs", of which it is the only complete witness to it.

 This volume is a codex of parchment consisting of 317 folios, measuring 260 by 212 millimeters.
-It is most often dated to 1089 or 1090.
+The codex is slightly damaged, but only minimally so: 19 folios are missing, and a few folios have holes or missing columns.